 Instructors have a right to access a student's education record only if they are the advisor of record for the student.
-An instructor who may be deliberating on evaluating a student in his/her course may not have access to a student's record.
+An instructor who may be deliberating on evaluating a student in their course may not have access to a student's record.
 An instructor concerned about a non-advisee may not have access to a student record.
 In such cases, guidance can be provided by the Registrar's Office (x2472).

 Advisor records kept by a department or individual advisor are considered part of a student's education record and may be accessed by the student.
 An exception to this would be "desk notes".
 Desk notes are those items which are kept separate from the student's file and are accessible only to the maker of the note.
 If others have access to those items, they are considered part of the education record.